 Post-award Requirements: The awardee is required to submit a one-page summary of the activities and project results supported by the award, which will be edited and made available publically through the ATBC website.
 Any publication resulting from the research supported should acknowledge the “Navjot Sodhi Conservation Research Award from the Association for Tropical Biology and Conservation”.

-2016: Benardo Flores for the project “Dispersal limitation as a bottleneck for tree recruitment in burnt Amazonian floodplain forests”
+2016 – Bernardo Flores: “Dispersal limitation as a bottleneck for tree recruitment in burnt Amazonian floodplain forests”

 About Navjot S. Sodhi (1962-2011)